 Alice receives 0.01 bitcoins every day for 100 days.
 Bob receives a payment of 1 bitcoin once.
 Both Alice and Bob now have a 1 bitcoin balance.

 This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
-Both have the same value but the 100 pennies is much harder and it takes a lot longer to count up and make the transaction.
+Both have the same value, but the 100 pennies are much harder to count, and it takes a lot longer to count them and make the transaction.